mjackson/s3-thumb-server/README.md

     SECRET_KEY              A cryptographically secure string used to generate URL signatures (optional)

-In development, you can optionall store all variables in a [`.env` file](https://www.npmjs.com/package/dotenv) at the root of the repo.
-After setting up all configuration variables, use `createServer` to create a server instance:
+After setting all environment variables, use `createServer` to create a server instance:

 ```js
 import { createServer } from 's3-thumb-server'